 What is covered depends on your policy so if there is any chance of your being vulnerable to a lawsuit, study your threats and options.
 You are protecting mainly against lawsuits, and I am no lawyer, so I report only on what I have learned over the years.
 I cannot recommend a particular insurance firm or broker, but just finding one is not easy so I list a few others have recommended.
 If you don't need the basics explained, scroll down to the section on Where to find liability insurance for authors and indie publishers

 Be careful what you agree to in publishing contract

 How to Deal with Warranty and Indemnification Clauses (Writers & Editors site)

 Contract terms (especially but not only in book publishing) '

 Media perils and publishers liability insurance, broadly

-• Affordable media liability insurance is available for members of the National Federation of Press Women (through Walterry Insurance Brokers).
-Walterry appears also to offer Chubb's MediGuard errors and omissions liability insurance for broadcasters and for newspaper publishers.
+Affordable media liability insurance is available for members of the National Federation of Press Women (through Walterry Insurance Brokers).
+Walterry offers Chubb's MediGuard errors and omissions liability insurance for broadcasters as well as for newspaper publishers.

-• AxisPro's Loss Prevention Guide (a loss-prevention guide, this PDF booklet provides basic info on defamation, defamation, invasion of privacy (more complex than you might expect), trademark infringement, and copyright infringement).
+AxisPro's Loss Prevention Guide (PDF -- this excellent booklet provides broadbased basic info on defamation, defamation, invasion of privacy (more complex than you might expect), trademark infringement, and copyright infringement).

 Comment below if anything useful is missing.